tiborsaas/instart-blog/src/pages/articles/2018-12-30---Hello-instart/index.md

   - "Hello world"
 ---

+It started with a tech demo of projecting a 2D texture to a 3D surface.
 I initially just wanted to play around with Three.js when I stumbled upon a great demo, with which you could <a href="https://threejs.org/examples/?q=decal#webgl_decals"> shoot paint at Lee Perry Smith's head</a>.
 It's pretty fun, check it out.

-At the time, I was already thinking about creating a generative art store, but the workflow of me just creating designs, uploading them to somewhere and marketing that store was rather off putting.
+I'll post the various stages of the interface evolution later.

 Simple designs, like lines and circles look great on t-shirts, but previewing them on a 2D stock photo doesn't really sell it how wrinkles alter the look of the design.
 That's why I started experimenting with 3D rendered images.
 I knew it can help great deal for people who can't visually predict how a certain design would look in real life.

+At the time, I was already thinking about creating a generative art store, but the workflow of me just creating designs, uploading them to somewhere and marketing that store was rather off putting.
+Luckily I can prototype really fast and if I start from scratch then there is little limitation I have to work around.
+From time to time I invested time to evolve that demo to a working app.
+Today the app is still not released, but it's really close to the *private beta stage*.

 ### Design systems